artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 I met the [mildly famous](https://www.imdb.com/title/tt13959734/) painter [Joan Bueno](https://www.arterealizzata.com/interviews/joan-bueno) by chance in a tiny village of 115 people.
 As soon as I sat down for lunch at the table next to his, he silently started sketching me unprompted.
 Once he finished I wondered whether he'd try to sell me the drawing, but no&mdash;he simply told me to take a photo and then flipped through the notebook, revealing dozens more sketches of people and places from his daily life.

-I asked him if he was a pilgrim, and he said that he was just visiting town for his art exhibition tomorrow but that he had walked 26 times before!
+I asked him if he was a pilgrim.
+He said that he was just visiting town for his art exhibition tomorrow but that he had walked 26 times before!
 After two low-tech weeks of speaking mostly Spanish, it felt surreal to find this 91-year-old Barcelonan in the middle of nowhere who vigorously spoke perfect English and recited his social media URLs from memory.

 ![](/img/camino-joan.jpg)